By admin | 12th August, 2021 | 10 min read

 Here is an overview with a comparison of the different options available:

 A company looking to expand its market or create a new brand can opt for a new domain that requires to be established and supported from the ground up.
 With this, content authority, and faith develops slowly.
 Nevertheless, if you already have a strong root domain, then you can take the benefit of network effects, using the more extensive domains to support the smaller “satellite pages”.

-Aim for domain names that are easy to remember, short, precise, easy to type and say.
+Aim for multiple domain names for one website SEO that are easy to remember, short, precise, easy to type and say.
 This is helpful for word-of-mouth advertising, too, since the visitors will visit your domain directly.
 Stay away from domain names including numbers or other non-standard characters, unusual spellings, or longer than about 15 characters.